 COMMAND YOUR DAY: How to Log In To God in 7 Simple Steps

-There’s a simple method of 7 easy biblical steps which will give any Christian the power to connect with God at any time – even in the middle of chaos.
-Read below about how you can “log in” to God’s transforming power by learning the simple disciplines of Scripture meditation and prayer.
+There’s a simple, 7-step method which gives any Christian the power to connect with God at any time – even in the midst of chaos.
+Dr. Oscar Owens, West Angeles’ Minister of Christian Education, teaches us how to “log in” to God’s transforming power by learning the disciplines of Scripture meditation and prayer.

-Are our lives busy, and getting busier day by day, or what?
+Are our lives getting busier day by day or what?
 These days, most of us are:

-- Staying connected to the ever-present digital world of social media, online-publications, shopping, entertainment and even work, through the internet and our smart devices
+- Staying connected to the ever-present digital world of social media; online-publications, shopping, and entertainment, and even work, through the internet and our smart devices

 - Navigating through rush hour-packed freeways in nerve-racking traffic to work and home; shuttling our kids here and there